Characterizing the Yang-Lee zeros of the classical Ising model through dynamic quantum phase transitions: one-dimensional Ising model with imaginary magnetic field mapped to non-Hermitian dynamics

-Conversely, when $|h_z|<|h_x|$, the Loschmidt amplitude has no zeros, and the dynamic quantum phase transition disappears.
+Conversely, when $|h_z|<|h_x|$, the Loschmidt amplitude has no zeros, and the dynamic quantum phase transition disappears, as shown by the black curve in Fig.~\ref{fig:fig1}(b).
 Moreover, the right (left) eigenvectors as well as the eigenenergies of the $H_{\text{APT}}$ coalesce at the parameter point $|h_z|=|h_x|$, which is nothing but the exceptional point.

 As the size $N$ increases, the partition function $Z$ periodically becomes zero in the form of a cosine function, which is consistent with the periodic variation of the Loschmidt amplitude $\mathcal{G}(t)$.
-According to Eq.~(\ref{eq:partition}), the period at which the zeros of the partition function appear is
+According to Eq.~(\ref{eq:partition}), the period of the size $N$ at which the zeros of the partition function appear is